 Providing cell phone number to my child’s school

 It is necessary to provide your cell phone number to your child’s school in order to receive text messages intended for parents.
 Please make sure your parent cell phone numbers are listed in the “cell telephone” fields in the parent/guardian contact information section of the on emergency care information form for each of your children.
-Parents and guardians can view and update emergency contact information online using the weCare@school feature of FCPS 24-7 Learning.
+Parents and guardians can view and update emergency contact information online using weCare @ school found in the SIS ParentVUE FCPS Links.

 Confirming that your cell phone is subscribed to receive text messages

 Send a text message to 67587 with the words “SUBSCRIBE”.
 You will receive a message from our vendor, SchoolMessenger, letting you know if the phone has been opted in for FCPS e-Notify notifications.
 It will appear on your cellphone as a message from "SchoolMessenger notifications".
-If you did not receive the proper reply message from SchoolMessenger notifications, check your emergency contact information online using the weCare@school feature of FCPS 24-7 Learning.
+If you did not receive the proper reply message from SchoolMessenger notifications, check your emergency contact information online using weCare @ school found in the SIS ParentVUE FCPS Links.
 Make sure the contact “cell telephone” numbers are listed in the correct field in the parent/guardian contact information section.
 You may also contact your child’s school office and review your parent contact cell numbers with the student information assistant.